 Cannabis Needs to Be Front Line Treatment for Autism Over Anti-Psychotics and SSRIs

 My name is Wendy, and I spent my entire life suffering from an undiagnosed autistic condition, also undiagnosed Marfan’s Syndrome, Fibromyalgia, and most likely Kyphoscoliotic Ehlers-Danlos Syndrome (Waiting for the genetics test, the wait is two years.)
 I have lived for almost 30 years with almost constant pain and suffering.
+Further, I unfortunately had to spend too much time taking conventional medications for autism.

 Despite seeing huge benefits from my cannabis use at age 14, I didn’t enjoy being civilly disobedient, and I got a lot of pressure from my parents.